fabiangeisler/pyshotgrid/README.md

 `pyshotgrid` will use your custom entity whenever you ask for it.
 With this method you can even overwrite default classes that ship with `pyshotgrid`.

-## Why is `pyshotgrid` supporting Python 3.8+, when [shotgun_api3][shotgun_api3] only has support for Python 2.7/3.7?
+## Why is `pyshotgrid` supporting Python 3.8+, when [shotgun_api3][shotgun_api3] only has support for Python 3.7?
 A couple of reasons:
-- Python 2.7 and 3.7 reached EOL and are no longer maintained.
+- [Python 3.7 reached EOL](https://devguide.python.org/versions/) and is no longer maintained.
+- Python 3.7 is soon off the [VFX Reference Platform](https://vfxplatform.com/).
 - [shotgun_api3][shotgun_api3] does work for Python 3.8+ and it is only a matter of time till Autodesk will label it as such.
-- `pyshotgrid` is using a lot of modern tools and libraries which are super hard to maintain for Python 2.7/3.7 and since this is a "free time project" I cannot afford to waist my time on these kind of compatibility issues.
+- `pyshotgrid` is using a lot of modern tools and libraries which are hard to maintain for Python 3.7 and since this is a "free time project" I cannot afford to waist my time on compatibility issues.

 ## Is this an official project from Autodesk?
 No, just a brainchild from me, [Fabian Geisler](https://github.com/fabiangeisler).